How to split a Stereo track into two mono tracks in Logic Pro X

 Select a folder where you will save your new audio files (make sure you'll find those files easily).
 I called my new files 'Mono Track' but you can name them anyway you see fit.

-On the example below I added 'Split1' and 'Split2' as well, however, that's not necessary for this trick to work.
+On the example below I added 'a' and 'b' as well, however, that's not necessary for this trick to work.

 After renaming the files you can re-import them into your project either creating new tracks using existing tracks, depending on your needs.